MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/archiving-and-retrieving-multiplayer-server-logs.md

 See [Integrating game servers with the PlayFab game server SDK (GSDK)](integrating-game-servers-with-gsdk.md) to learn more about these logging mechanisms.

 **Archived Servers** is the vehicle for retrieving these logs after the game server has terminated.
+These logs are kept for 28 days after the termination of your game server.

 First, go to the **Servers** page in the **Multiplayer Servers 2.0 tab**, and select **View Archive** on the top right, as shown below.